 May is basically the best month of the year to visit Japan.
 Nowhere is particularly snowy (except the tops of mountains), there’s not loads of rain, and the temperature is – on average – around 20°C.

-However, desert nature of the south means that the daytime high can soar above 30°C, but Marrakech itself sees daytime temperatures of 27°C, which is pretty comfortable.
-If you go towards places like Chefchaouen you’ll have dream weather!
+However, the desert nature of the south means that the daytime high can soar above 30°C, but Marrakech sees daytime temperatures of 27°C, which is pretty comfortable.
+If you go towards places like Chefchaouen, you’ll have dream weather!
 May is an awesome time to visit before the school children in Europe are on break and head south!

 Spring will be in full bloom come May in Italy.
-Even in the cooler north, temperatures are inching towards the realm of ‘warm.’
+Even in the cooler north, temperatures stretch towards the ” warm ” realm.
 Venice is around 17°C, Rome is about 21°C, while destinations on the Mediterranean Coast hover around 23°C.

-May will be a lovely time of year to visit Italian historical sights, ruins like Pompeii, as well as interesting places like Alberobello (Puglia, southern Italy), with its Trulli – strange, conical-roofed houses.
-It’s not scorching yet in Southern Italy, but very pleasant, making it one of the best places to visit in May.
+May will be a lovely time of year to visit Italian historical sights, ruins like Pompeii, and interesting places like Alberobello (Puglia, southern Italy), with its Trulli – strange, conical-roofed houses.
+It’s not scorching yet in Southern Italy but very pleasant, making it one of the best places to visit in May.

 You may, if you’re brave, head to the beach.
-Hours of sunshine reach a daily average of 12, and the sea temperature is a not-freezing 19°C.
+Hours of sunshine reach an average of 12, and the sea temperature is a not-freezing 19°C.

 At the start of the month, average temperatures are about 20°C, increasing to 22-23°C by the end of the month.
 The sea begins to get more bearable at a not-freezing 19°C.

-UV levels can be pretty high, what with all the sunshine, so do make sure you slather on that sunscreen and bring a hat.
+UV levels can be pretty high with all the sunshine, so make sure you slather on that sunscreen and bring a hat.
 Greece’s summer tourism picks up in June and will last until September, so getting there in May will ensure cheaper accommodation, rental car prices, and fewer crowds.
 It’s honestly an excellent time to get to the Greek Islands.

 Don’t be fooled, though.
-Evenings are still around 14°C, so it’s still not shorts-and-t-shirt-after-dark weather yet.
+Evenings are still around 14°C, so it’s not yet shorts-and-t-shirt-after-dark weather.
 Make sure to bring a lightweight jacket on your trip!

-It’s a place unlike any other on earth and it’s easy to understand how the islands provided inspiration for Charles Darwin.
-March falls in between the countries’ warm and wet season.
+It’s a place unlike any other on earth, and it’s easy to understand how the islands inspired Charles Darwin.
+March falls in between the countries’ warm and wet seasons.
 The warm season means higher precipitation, lush vegetation, warmer temperatures, and vibrant sunsets.
-It’s a great time to visit, though the Galapagos wildlife can be seen year round.
+It’s a great time to visit, though the Galapagos wildlife can be seen year-round.

-The Galapagos climate sees hot and sunny days with the odd heavy shower between January to June, meaning that May is a fantastic time to visit.
+The Galapagos climate sees hot and sunny days with the odd heavy shower between January and June, meaning May is a fantastic time to visit.